catalinaruiu/codecool-shop/README.md

 1. Download the project onto your local machine.
 2. Open the project in IntelliJ IDEA.
 This is a Maven project, so you need to open the file `pom.xml`.
+3. Connect a PSQL database.
-3. Run the project with the configuration `jetty:run`.
+4. Run the project with the configuration `jetty:run`.

 ## Implementation